openbmc/openbmc/poky/documentation/test-manual/test-process.rst

 a-full target of the Autobuilder is used but in addition the form is configured to generate and publish artifacts and the milestone number, version, release candidate number and other information is entered.
-The box to "generate an email to QA"is also checked.
+The box to "generate an email to QA" is also checked.

-When the build completes, an email is sent out using the send-qa-email script in the ``yocto-autobuilder-helper`` repository to the list of people configured for that release.
+When the build completes, an email is sent out using the ``send-qa-email`` script in the :yocto_git:`yocto-autobuilder-helper </yocto-autobuilder-helper>` repository to the list of people configured for that release.
 Release builds are placed into a directory in https://autobuilder.yocto.io/pub/releases on the Autobuilder which is included in the email.
 The process from here is more manual and control is effectively passed to release engineering.
 The next steps include: